YangyangQu/research-idea-scout/README.md

   <img src="https://img.shields.io/badge/LLM-Codex%20CLI-purple" alt="LLM">
 </p>

+**IdeaScout helps researchers discover ideas from other fields that may transfer to their own research problems.**

 </div>

 ---

 ## ✨ What is IdeaScout?

-**IdeaScout is a profile-guided toolkit for discovering transferable research ideas from large paper collections.**
+**IdeaScout is a profile-guided toolkit for cross-domain research idea discovery.**

-Instead of only finding papers that are already close to your topic, IdeaScout helps answer a more useful research question:
+Most paper search tools help you find papers that are already close to your topic.

-> **Can the core idea of this paper transfer to my own research problem?**
+IdeaScout is designed for a different use case:

+> **Find methods, mechanisms, and ideas from other fields that can be adapted to your own task.**

+For example, a computer vision paper may contain a representation editing idea useful for speech.
+A robotics paper may contain a temporal modeling idea useful for audio or video.
+A multimodal learning paper may contain an alignment mechanism useful for another domain.

-Users define a **research profile** that describes their target tasks, preferred mechanisms, negative filters, and scoring criteria.
-IdeaScout then filters candidate papers, asks an LLM to infer each paper's core idea, scores transferability, and provides ranked outputs through both command-line tools and a lightweight web portal.
+You define your own **research profile**, including your target task, preferred mechanisms, negative filters, and scoring criteria.
+IdeaScout then filters a large paper collection, asks an LLM to infer each paper's core idea, and ranks papers by how likely their ideas are to transfer to your research direction.

-IdeaScout is designed for researchers who want to mine ideas from **other fields**, not only from papers that share the same task keywords.
+IdeaScout is not a replacement for reading papers.
+It is a tool for reducing the search space and finding promising cross-domain inspiration.

 ---

+## 🔁 From Other Fields to Your Field

+IdeaScout is not meant to answer only:

+> Is this paper related to my topic?

+Instead, it asks:

+> Can this paper's core idea be transferred to my research problem?

+This makes it useful for early-stage research ideation.
+You can use it to mine ideas from fields such as:

+- computer vision;
+- natural language processing;
+- multimodal learning;
+- generative modeling;
+- robotics;
+- medical imaging;
+- speech processing;
+- representation learning.

+The output is not just a list of similar papers.
+It is a ranked list of papers whose **ideas may be reusable in your own domain**.

+---

 ## 🎯 Why IdeaScout?

-Traditional paper search is often topic-driven.
-It finds papers that are similar to a query, but it may miss papers whose **mechanisms** are useful across domains.

-IdeaScout is useful when you want to:

-- 🔍 discover **cross-domain transferable ideas**;
+When doing research, we often do not only need papers that are about the same task.

+We also want to know:

+- Can a method from another field inspire my own work?
+- Can a mechanism from CV, NLP, multimodal learning, or generative modeling be adapted to my problem?
+- Which papers are worth reading because their ideas are transferable, even if their topics are different?

+IdeaScout is built for this type of exploration.

+It helps you:

-- 🧠 search for **mechanisms**, not just topics;
+- 🔍 search for **transferable ideas**, not only related papers;
+- 🧠 discover useful mechanisms from **other research fields**;
-- ⚙️ customize screening for **your own research profile**;
+- ⚙️ define your own research profile and scoring criteria;
-- 📊 rank papers by **transferability, novelty, and feasibility**;
+- 📊 rank papers by transferability, novelty, and feasibility;
-- 🔁 run large LLM-based scoring jobs with **resume** and **auto-retry**;
+- 🔁 run large LLM-based scoring jobs with resume and auto-retry;
-- 🌐 browse scored papers through a lightweight **web portal**.
+- 🌐 browse scored papers through a lightweight web portal.

 ---